Accessing your health records

 Fees and charges

-There is no application fee for access and processing of Administrative Access applications, however there may be processing charges for applications processed under the Information Privacy Act 2009 depending on the volume of information required.
+There is no application fee for the processing of Administrative Access applications, however there may be access charges depending on the format of the documents to be released.
+There is no charge for amendment of your personal information.

 Processing timeframes